ultimate271/notes/book/shortstory/20190222 - Seth And Cain Draft3.md

 I think not.
 I am no devil.
 I am but a man, just as you."

 Seth looked a little cautious.
 "How can I be certain that you aren't a devil?
-Maybe you are a kind of devil that is able to trick humans into thinking they are a man.
-You are the kind of devil that is able to show that it is entirely like a human, but really, on the inside, it's a devil."
+Maybe you are a special kind of "Trickster Devil" that is able to perfectly emualte the human stature.
+Maybe you're the kind of devil that is so good at imitating humans that it can prented to be may brother Cain.
+How can I know that you're not."

 Cain looked visibly confused.
 He wasn't sure what Seth was saying.
 "Listen, Seth.
 You seem to be convinced I am a devil.
 Of all the things you should be